kineticsystem/vscode_ros2/README.md

 }
 ```

-The ROS2 extensions allows you to debug a running node as well.
+The ROS2 extension allows you to debug a running node as well.

 ```yaml
 {